 |Further details indoors|

-The house sleeps 16 plus baby.
+The house sleeps 14 plus baby - though if you are happy to double up and share, there is room for 16.
 Upstairs, there are 4 double bedrooms and two triples.
 Two rooms have twin beds and the others have doubles.
 There is a large home-made bamboo cot in one of the double rooms.
 There are two shower rooms and one additional loo.
+Downstairs is an additional shower room.

 The house is very simply furnished with only the essentials for a summer holiday.
 Each bedroom has either a chest of drawers or a wardrobe and beds and a couple of chairs.
-There are no internal doors, but curtains instead as this allows air to flow freely in the hot summer nights.
+One room has curtains instead of a door as this allows air to flow freely in the hot summer nights.
 Some people might find the décor a bit minimalist or shabby.
 We find it liberating.
 Please remember that it is a family house and not one which has been done up for rental.
 There is no TV or land telephone line.

 The pool is not heated and is only open for the summer months